JoaoLopez/Trabalho-eScience-experiments/README.md

 initial and final position of the robot left wheel, right wheel and center are noted in the csv files [Readings_robot_motion](src/Readings_robot_motion/)
 <br>
 (ii) Youbot visualization <br>
+3 blocks (small, medium and large) are placed using youbot manipulator 3 scenarios (striaght, left and right) for each block size tested and the readings of the experiments are noted in csv files [Readings](src/Readings/)